wyndhams/ga-project-1/README.md

 # Project Overview
 The project is a browser-based version of the classic arcade game Space Invaders, created using vanilla HTML, CSS, and JavaScript.
 The game involves a player controlling a spaceship at the bottom of the screen and shooting down waves of alien invaders who move progressively closer to the player's position.
-As the player progresses through levels of the game the invaders move and shoot faster.
+As the player moves through levels of the game the invaders move and shoot faster.

 Please find the full deployment of the app [here](https://wyndhams.github.io/ga-project-1/).